debasish22/debasishBlog/docs/_posts/2019-5-6-writing-a-vuepress-theme.md

 ---
-title: Writing a vuepress theme
+title: Connect to Azure Blobs using Nodejs
-date: 2019-5-6
+date: 2021-04-13 18:30:00 +0000
 tags:
-- theme
-- blog
+- Azure
-- vuepress
+- " Nodejs"
-author: John Doe
+author: Debasish
 featuredimg: https://images.unsplash.com/photo-1573247318220-c2683ee87351?ixlib=rb-1.2.1&auto=format&fit=crop&w=500&q=60
-summary: Mediumish is the best VuePress theme Medium styled.
+summary: This Article explains how to connect to Azure storage using Nodejs

 ---
 To write a theme, create a `.vuepress/theme` directory in your docs root, and then create a `Layout.vue` file: